Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Discussion

 \section{Discussion}

-We conducted a comprehensive empirical comparison of CE loss and LS loss during the training process.
-We found that models trained under LS loss exhibit accelerated convergence in terms of training/testing error and neural collapse metrics.
+We conducted a comprehensive empirical comparison of cross-entropy loss and label smoothing during training.
+Our results show that models trained with label smoothing exhibit accelerated convergence, both in terms of training error and neural collapse (NC) metrics.
 Furthermore, they converge to a more pronounced level of NC1 and NC2.
 Along with the accelerated convergence, we found that label smoothing maintains a distinct balance between NC1 and NC2.
-We posit that the emphasis on NC2 in LS enhances the model's generalization performance.
-Conversely, we argue an excessive focus on NC1 causes the features to overfit in the training data.
+We posit that the emphasis on NC2 in label smoothing enhances the model's generalization performance.
+Additionally, we investigated the impact of label smoothing on model calibration from the perspective of neural collapse, revealing that label smoothing has a regularization effect on the classifier weight and feature norms, and excessively small NC1 values may adversely affect model calibration. \looseness=-1

 We performed a mathematical analysis of the convergence properties of the UFM models under CE and LS losses.
 We first derived closed-form solutions for the global minimizers under both loss functions.
 Then we conducted a second-order theoretical analysis of the optimization landscape around their respective global optimizers, which reveals that LS exhibits a better-conditioned optimization landscape around the global minimum, which facilitates the faster convergence observed in our empirical study. \looseness=-1